Sabayon/sbi-tasks/README.md

 #### Pipelines

-To run a task defined in this repository, is sufficient to:
+To run a pipeline defined in this repository, is sufficient to:

       mottainai-cli pipeline create --yaml <pipeline.yaml>